5 trends in facilities management that stand out in 2022

 To make this immense challenge a succes, new regulations are put in place constantly.
 This affects companies, who must take steps to reduce their carbon footprint.

-Many facilities managers are deploying software solutions to help them do this.
-Some examples are:
+Many facilities managers are deploying software solutions to help them do this:

 The pandemic has profoundly changed the situation in our workplaces.
 One of the things that’s here to stay are prevention measures to limit the spread of viruses, such as social distancing, self-testing, contact tracing and extra cleaning.